These recipies are simple and have agreeable strong tastes.

 36. Wash the bread loaf pans.

-37. Put the two remaining loaves in a tupperware for later days.
-It lasts about a week.
+37. Put the remaining loaves in a tupperware for later days, or in the freezer.
+It lasts about four days unrefrigerated.

 Sometimes I made whole wheat bread instead.
 For that I use 650g water (instead of 600g), 450g whole wheat flour, and 400g bread flour (so 850g flour total instead of 900g, whole wheat flour needs more water).
 If I use pure whole wheat flour it collapses when cooking far below the rim of the bread pan.
 Even with half bread flour it shrinks some during cooking, but usually stays a little above the rim.
 Nobody really liked the whole wheat bread.